| Title: | Design of Experiments Suite: Generate and Evaluate Optimal Designs |

 with a generalized linear model, and the fraction of simulations in which a parameter

-is significant (its p-value, according to the fit function used, is less than the specified alpha
+is significant (its p-value, according to the fit function used, is less than the specified alpha)

 is the estimate of power for that parameter.

-, the random noise from blocking is generated with rnorm
+First, if blocking = TURE, the random noise from blocking is generated with rnorm.

 Each block gets a single sample of Gaussian random noise, with a variance as specified in

 and that sample is copied to each run in the block.
-Then, rfunction
+Then, rfunction is called to generate a simulated

 response for each run of the design, and the data is fit using the appropriate fitting function.